-WASHINGTON (AP) -- The Labor Department reports revised figures for productivity in the January-March quarter.
-The report will be issued at 8:30 a.m.
-EDT Wednesday.
+WASHINGTON (AP) -- The Labor Department issues preliminary data on productivity in the third quarter at 8:30 a.m.
+Eastern.

-PRODUCTIVITY DOWN: The expectation is that productivity fell at an annual rate of 2.6 percent in the first quarter, according to a survey of economists by data firm FactSet.
+PRODUCTIVITY DOWN: Economists believe that productivity will weaken to show a 0.2 percent rate of decline in the third quarter, according to a survey by data firm FactSet.